Wellington DUI Lawyer

 When can you be arrested for a DUI?

 Florida Statute 316.193 defines what constitutes a DUI.
-In short, it states that a DUI is when a person drives a car while under the influence to the extent their normal faculties are impaired or have an alcohol level of above .08.
+In short, it states that a DUI is when a person drives a car while under the influence to the extent their normal faculties are impaired, or their alcohol level is above .08.
 There are two ways to prove a DUI.
-However, when the officer makes an arrest on the side of the road for a DUI the officer does not know your alcohol level.
-Under Florida law a police officer is cannot ask for a breath sample until you are under arrest for a DUI.
-This means that when the officer makes and arrest for DUI he believes that you are under the influence to the extent your normal faculties are impaired.
+However, when the officer makes an arrest on the side of the road for a DUI, the officer does not know your alcohol level.
+Under Florida law, a police officer is cannot ask for a breath sample until you are under arrest for a DUI.
+This means that when the officer makes an arrest for DUI, he believes that you are under the influence to the extent your normal faculties are impaired.

 This illustrates how DUI an opinion-based crime.
-It is the police officer's subjective opinion that at the time he makes an arrest for DUI it is only his opinion whether the person is under the influence to the extent their normal faculties are impaired.
+It is the police officer's subjective opinion that, at the time he makes an arrest for DUI, the person is under the influence to the extent their normal faculties are impaired.
 The field sobriety tests that are given are not tests and are highly subjective.
 You can read more about the field sobriety tests here.

-When a crime such as DUI is opinion-based, and operation designed to net DUI arrests can result in unintended consequences.
-During the planning of a police operation the officers involved are repeatedly stressed the goal of the operation.
+When a crime such as DUI is opinion-based, an operation designed to net DUI arrests can result in unintended consequences.
+During the planning of a police operation, the officers involved are repeatedly stressed the goal of the operation.
 The goal of a DUI operation is to net DUI arrests.
 The operation would be a failure if it did not result in more DUI arrests than normal.
-This does not mean that at any given time that an operation designed to net DUI arrests there are more people committing DUIs.
+This does not mean that at any given time during an operation designed to net DUI arrests there are actually more people committing DUIs.

 Police officers looking for DUI arrests have confirmation bias.
 This means that they are looking at every person they encounter as a potential DUI arrest.
-The instant an officer smells alcohol he thinks a person is DUI.
-Everything the officer observes he uses as evidence to confirms his belief that the driver is DUI(confirmation bias).
-This has been studied by psychologist since back in the 1960s.
+The instant an officer smells alcohol, they think a person is DUI.
+Everything the officer observes, they use as evidence to confirm their belief that the driver is DUI (confirmation bias).
+This has been studied by psychologists since back in the 1960s.
 These studies have shown that this influences the decisions we make and can lead to poor or faulty choices.

 How is a DUI arrest in Wellington different?

-Even though you are arrested for a DUI in Wellington you would be transported the Palm Beach County jail.
-Depending on where you are arrested in Wellington you may be transported to the county jail which is in West Palm Beach on Gun Club Road of the county jail in Belle Glade which is on Southern.
-The majority of time after a DUI arrest Wellington you will be transported to the Gun Club jail facility.
-After release from jail your first court date would be an arraignment that would occur at the Gun Club Courthouse.
+Even though you are arrested for a DUI in Wellington, you would be transported the Palm Beach County jail.
+Depending on where you are arrested in Wellington, you may be transported to the county jail, which is in West Palm Beach on Gun Club Road, or the county jail in Belle Glade, which is on Southern.
+The majority of the time after a DUI arrest in Wellington, you will be transported to the Gun Club jail facility.
+After release from jail, your first court date would be an arraignment that would occur at the Gun Club Courthouse.
 The Gun Club Courthouse is attached to the jail facility on Gun Club Road.

 Why should I hire a Wellington DUI attorney?

-A DUI has serious penalties from the criminal court system, but just has importantly has far reaching collateral consequences that can affect your daily life.
-The collateral consequences can include driver's license issues, professional license issues, car insurance issues, and work-related issues to name a few.
-An experience Wellington DUI lawyer can help not only guide you through the criminal court system but can help you navigate these unchartered waters in your personal life that are affected.
+A DUI has serious penalties from the criminal court system, but just as importantly has far reaching collateral consequences that can affect your daily life.
+The collateral consequences can include driver's license issues, professional license issues, car insurance issues, and work-related issues.
+An experienced Wellington DUI lawyer can help guide you not only through the criminal court system, but also through the unchartered waters in your personal life that are affected.